neerajg1320/document-analyzer/api-server/README.md

 docker-compose up

+# To run a shell on the container
+docker exec -it <api-server_app_1> sh

+# To find container name
+docker ps

 # Alert: docker-compose down will delete the virtual machines
 # Alert: Changing the directory will delete the virtual machines